SFI Coding and ISO 14224: A Complete Guide for Maritime CMMS

 When a shipping company orders spare parts, these may be identified by the SFI Detail Code + consecutive numbers (total of 9-10 digits), creating a universal identification system that works across shipyards, suppliers, and operators globally.

-For example, that stern tube seal mentioned earlier?
-It would be coded as 735.007 in the SFI system—instantly recognizable to any maritime professional worldwide, regardless of their CMMS platform or native language.
+For example, that stern tube seal mentioned earlier would be coded as 735.007 in the SFI system.
+This code is instantly recognizable to any maritime professional worldwide, regardless of their CMMS platform or native language.

 ISO 14224: The Data Quality Framework